shinobizero/audio_transcriber/README.md

 # audio_transcriber
-Transcodes audio files to text, supports MP3, M4A, WAV.
-Does File Conversion.
+Transcodes audio files to text, supports MP3, M4A, WAV, MP4 Video.
+Does File Conversion & Audio Extraction.
 No Online API's.
 Python 3

 For big files the program will crash if you don't split the file, it splits automatically by default